 You have most likely seen footage of the majestic Manta ray as they gracefully glide through the ocean waters.
-These gentle ocean giants are indeed an incredible sight to see and understandably swimming with these beautiful creatures is at the top of many peoples bucket list.
+These gentle ocean giants are indeed an incredible sight to see while you snorkel in the Great Barrier Reef and the Whitsundays Islands.
+Swimming with these beautiful creatures is at the top of many peoples bucket list.
 Here in the Whitsundays we are lucky enough to get the opportunity to see these amazing animals at ease as they glide over the local reefs.

 Currently there are two distinct species of manta ray, the oceanic manta ray and the reef or coastal manta ray.
 Oceanic manta rays are the larger of the two species, they can reach up to 8 metres from wingtip to wingtip.
 The oceanic manta ray roam the world’s ocean typical around the equator and tend to spend most of their time far from land.
 Reef or coastal manta rays as they can be known are smaller than their relatives, generally having a wingspan of around 4 metres but reaching up to 5 metres at times.
 Reef manta rays are found in tropical and subtropical regions, predominantly in the Indo-Pacific region and happen to be the species that we see here in the Whitsundays.